5 Home Maintenance Tips for Spring

 One of the things we love most about living here in the coastal region of North Carolina is how quickly spring comes back around.

-And now that winter will soon wind down, it’s the best time of year to start thinking of all the home improvement projects you want to accomplish while the weather permits.
+And now that winter is winding down; it’s the best time of year to start thinking of all the home improvement projects you want to accomplish while the weather permits.

 If you’re a new homeowner or just haven’t had the opportunity to work on your house until this year, we’ve got a few items that you may want to go ahead and include on your to-do list.
 Because once spring is in full swing, you’ll want to dive headfirst into the tasks and knock them out – the sooner to bask in that warm sunshine!

 In our area, we see winters with alternating weather patterns and temperatures.
-And while you may enjoy not having to shovel your driveway for months, the constant give and take can wreak havoc on any wood structures that stay exposed to the elements during this time.
+The constant give and take of elements and temperatures can wreak havoc on wood structures that stay exposed during this time.
 We suggest resealing all your outdoor woodwork like fences, porches, swings, and even smaller pieces like bird feeders or ornamental items.

 As we get closer and closer to springtime, your local experts here on the Michelle Clark Team will be supplying you with more tips for making the most of your home in our coastal communities on our blog.